DotEfekts/DotUtilities/README.md

 ###Menu
 1. setButton() : MenuButton
-⋅⋅⋅Create a button on the menu.
+  * Create a button on the menu.
 2. showMenu() : void
-⋅⋅⋅Show the menu to the player.
+  * Show the menu to the player.
 3. getPlayer() : Player
-⋅⋅⋅Get the player this menu is for.
+  * Get the player this menu is for.
 4. markDestruction() : void
-⋅⋅⋅Remove the menu from the manager so that the GC can collect it.
+  * Remove the menu from the manager so that the GC can collect it.
 5. getExists() : boolean
-⋅⋅⋅Check if this menu has had markDestruction() called.
+  * Check if this menu has had markDestruction() called.
 6. compareInventory() : boolean
-⋅⋅⋅Check if an inventory is the inventory for this menu.
+  * Check if an inventory is the inventory for this menu.

 ####setButton
 1. ItemStack item
-⋅⋅⋅The item to display for the button.
+  * The item to display for the button.
 2. int x
-⋅⋅⋅The x position of the button (0 based).
+  * The x position of the button (0 based).
 3. int y
-⋅⋅⋅The y position of the button (0 based).
+  * The y position of the button (0 based).
 4. ButtonListener listener
-⋅⋅⋅The ButtonListener object that should be called when the button is clicked in the menu.
+  * The ButtonListener object that should be called when the button is clicked in the menu.
 * MenuButton
-⋅⋅⋅The button created from the parameters.
+  * The button created from the parameters.

 Creates a new button using the parameters and adds it to the menu in the position specified.
 Returns a MenuButton object with the new button.